zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_firstheld} first thing held by (object) ... object
 >
-> This phrase produces the first of the list of things contained in, supported by or worn by (but _not_ incorporated by) the object.
+> This phrase produces the first of the list of things contained in, supported by, carried by or worn by (but _not_ incorporated by) the object.
 Example:
 >
 >     first thing held by Baroness Orczy

 > phrase: {ph_nextheld} next thing held after (object) ... object
 >
-> This phrase produces the next item of the list of things contained in, supported by or worn by (but _not_ incorporated by) whatever contains, supports or wears the object.
+> This phrase produces the next item of the list of things contained in, supported by, carried by or worn by (but _not_ incorporated by) whatever contains, supports or wears the object.
 Example: suppose Baroness Orczy is carrying a lapdog and a string of pearls.
 >
 >     next thing held after the lapdog
 >